1. React Native

 }

-When a barcode is successfully scanned, the onBarcodeScan event handler is called:
+When a barcode is successfully scanned, the onBarcodeScan event handler is called with enhanced metadata:

 import VisionSdkView from 'react-native-vision-sdk'